Court rules against Evangelical ministry Government to force Reaching Souls to violate faith or pay massive IRS penalties

 Melinda Skea 202-349-7224 email@example.com

 Washington, D.C. – Moments ago, the Tenth Circuit Court of Appeals ruled that Reaching Souls International must comply with the government’s HHS mandate, which forces religious ministries to violate their faith or pay massive IRS penalties.

-The following statement can be attributed to Mark Rienzi, Senior Counsel of the Becket Fund for Religious Liberty and lead attorney for Reaching Souls International:
+The following statement can be attributed to Mark Rienzi, Senior Counsel at Becket and lead attorney for Reaching Souls International: